 How long will it take?

-The first treatment will normally be for around an hour and a full history is taken.
+The first treatment will normally be for around 90 minutes with a full medical history is taken.
 This includes all aspects of your health and family history.
 There will also be examination of the tongue and pulse, which give indications of how the energy is flowing internally.
-Subsequent sessions will be shorter, approximately 45 minutes.
+Subsequent sessions will be shorter, approximately 60 minutes.

-Price : £65.00 for 1 hour of first assesment and treatment, then £55 per 45 minute follow up treatments
+Price : £75.00 for a 90 minutes first assesment and treatment, then £55 for 60 minute follow up treatments

 Acupuncture and Endometriosis